weavenet/sqser/README.md

     queue.process :secret => 'this-is-a-secret'

-Currently only a single message can be used per SQS Queue.
+Currently only a single secret can be used per SQS Queue.

-See [examples](https://github.com/brettweavnet/sqser/tree/master/examples) for encryption examples.
+See [examples](https://github.com/brettweavnet/sqser/tree/master/examples) for examples leveraging encryption.

 ## Examples